 Research has shown that mindfulness meditation may help caregivers by fostering acceptance and by creating a comfortable acknowledgment of stressors.
 Below are some basic steps to help you get started in your meditation practice.

-Anywhere you can remain stable and feel calm will do.
+Anywhere you can remain stable and feel calm.

 If you are a beginner, it is best to set a time limit of 5 to 10 minutes.

 Breathe in and out, and simply notice the sensations in your body.